laserpants/hybrid-offline-declarative/README.md

 ## Offline capabilities

-Despite large-scale adaptation of smartphone technologies, bandwidth and network connectivity issues remain a barrier for wider acceptance of the browser as a service platform in the developing world.
+Despite large-scale adoption of smartphone technologies, bandwidth and network connectivity issues remain a barrier for wider acceptance of the browser as a service platform in the developing world.
 Slow and disruptive connections effectively render most web-based applications useless in these environments.
 Offline capabilities (an application's ability to continue working while disconnected) can therefore be crucial to a project's success in regions undergoing this transition from SMS and USSD based services to mobile web.

 #### Ground computing as a catalyst to drive innovation